The Morton K. Blaustein Department of Earth and Planetary Sciences offers programs of study and research in the basic Earth sciences, particularly:

 - Geophysics, concerned with a quantitative description of physical processes in the Earth and planetary sciences

 - Oceanography, the study of ocean currents, biogeochemistry, and the ocean’s role in climate

 - Atmospheric sciences, particularly the dynamics of atmospheric circulation both on Earth and other outer planets and their satellites

 - Ecology and paleoecology, the study of the relationships between organisms and their environment today and in the geologic past.

-The department’s primary goals are basic research and the training of scholars who will contribute to the future of these disciplines.
+The department’s primary goals are research and the training of scholars who will contribute to the future of these disciplines.
 The programs emphasize basic principles and concepts rather than applied aspects.

 The GECS major is an interdepartmental program introducing students to the science of Earth and its living and nonliving systems as well as how humans interact with Earth and its natural systems and how humans can use a variety of tools, such as policy, communication, individual and societal behavior change, and law to harm or help those systems.

 The department initiated a research and teaching program in Global Change Science in November 2007.
-The goal of this initiative is to promote innovative research and teaching at Johns Hopkins University in areas of Earth Science that underlie global change phenomena and to integrate these activities into the University-wide initiative on global change issues.
+The goal of this initiative is to promote innovative research and teaching at Johns Hopkins University in areas of earth science that underlie global change phenomena and to integrate these activities into the University-wide initiative on global change issues.